department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

   - facility
 - comments has been saved in the past, but there is no way to enter a comment on a vital and no place in vista/fileman for a comment.
 - Pulse-OX - supplemental oxygen concentration and rate are NOT sent to us in VIA.
 Thus we don't have these to convert.

+Qualifiers are beyond current MHV eVault, so are not MVP.
+Given that KBS is still working on defining what should be done, we should not implement any use of qualifiers.

 - qualifiers
   - lookup in following ConceptMap for:
     - `.bodySite` = [ConceptMap VF_VitalSite](ConceptMap-VF-VitalsSite.html)